devbnj/Permissioned-Blockchain/README.md

 Permissioned Blockchain comes from years of experience in modeling the wealth management and lending practice.
 Few financial models exist in the industry that conform to the value of an enterprise-wide model for capturing services, functions, roles and data relevant to the new networking world of blockchain.
 I developed the book to define standard methods in transitioning complex applications, encouraging the development of interoperable software and defining a set of reusable patterns and modules for the financial services industry by applying the principles of architecture-based development.

+**Please note:** You may use the software (smart contracts etc) for personal usage or testing only. **You cannot use the software components commercially or otherwise without the written consent of Chainbelow.ORG**.